gabitoju/pymondrian/README.md

 - Level
 - Meassure

-DDL SQL generation is not yeat supported.
+Basic DDL SQL generation is supported for MySQL.

 Using not implemented attributes
 -----